-Building pads are rough graded generally flat with a temporary swale.
-Drainage must be maintained during construction.
+Drainage must be maintained during any construction.
 Final pad grading and drainage may be modified if approved by the Aesthetics Council to accommodate site design.
 Homeowner may extend drainage system to accommodate Interior Yard drainage.
-Any revision to the drainage plan should not adversely affect another homesite.
+Any revision to the drainage plan should not adversely affect other homesites or common areas.